|

 attended dog shows and researched every breed and decided that Briards

-were PERFECT!
-Below I am pictured with Minois who started my
+The real key for a Briard is companionship with a respected owner, Below I am pictured with Minois who started my

 started developing symptoms of lymphoma which would steal her from me WAY